 Figure 4-12.
-Fungi gene sequence data clustered into clustered into 65 clusters visualized in 3D space. this is a 2D projection of the 3D dimension reduced visualization.
+Fungi gene sequence data clustered into 65 clusters visualized in 3D space.
+This is a 2D projection of the 3D dimension reduced visualization.

-DA-PWC and DA-MDS were successfully used to analyse and identify structures in a set of fungi gene sequence data [Anna Rosling Private Communication].
-The total data set which consisted of roughly 7 million was pre-processed to identify roughly 170k unique sequences which occured more than once within the dataset.
-DA-PWC was applied iteratively to the 170k dataset, at each iteration the resulting clusters were visualized by generating 3D data points using DA-MDS and using WebPlotViz [91], [92] to visualize the results.
 Visualized results were used to identify and select cluster groups which were to be broken down into sub clusters in the subsequent iterations.
 All the visualization steps and managing the workflow between iterations were done through an interactive script which took user inputs after each iteration.
 Figure 4-12 shows the resulting clusters, visualized in 3D space using WebPlotViz.
-It is also noteworthy that this method produced superior results when compared to USEARCH (8472 clusters detected) and SWARM (1454 clusters detected) clustering, both which produced large number of small insignificant clusters which consisted of just several (<10) data points.
+It is also noteworthy that this method produced superior results when compared to USEARCH (8472 clusters detected) and SWARM (1454 clusters detected) clustering, both of which produced a large number of small insignificant clusters which consisted of just a few (<10) data points.

 Additionally previous research work in collaboration with IU Biology department and other institutions applied SPIDAL library technologies for various biology data analysis tasks.
-In [93], [94] SPIDAL technologies were used to analyze rRNA gene sequence structures.
-In [95] DA-MDS was utilized in order to visualize the Protein Sequence Universe
+In [98], [99] SPIDAL technologies were used to analyze rRNA gene sequence structures.
+In [100] DA-MDS was utilized in order to visualize the Protein Sequence Universe